SantoriniDave.com

 I recommend preparing for changeable conditions.
 Daytime highs average around 16 degrees Celsius (61 degrees Fahrenheit), while evenings often drop to 10 degrees Celsius (50 degrees Fahrenheit).
 It is rarely freezing, but the dampness can make it feel chillier than the thermometer suggests.
 Plan one indoor anchor each day, such as a museum, a long lunch, or a theater show, to escape any lingering gray mizzle.

 The most critical planning variable is daylight.
 At the start of the month, you have a decent amount of evening light.
-However, the clocks go back on Sunday, October 25, 2026, which pushes evening darkness much earlier.
+However, the clocks go back on the last Sunday of October, which pushes evening darkness much earlier.
 Late in the month, afternoon light fades noticeably earlier, moving the energy of the city from the parks into the lit-up pubs and theaters.

 October vs Other Months